 While many taxpayers find the notion of an audit intimidating, they happen at a much lower rate than you might imagine.
 The IRS has reduced the rate of audits over the last few decades due to a reduction in their staff and resources, combined with a shift toward focusing on services rather than enforcement.
 Most current audits occur through correspondence rather than in person, and the overall probability of being audited is less than 1 percent for any given taxpayer.

 This does not tell the full story, though.
 The risk of being audited is higher for people in higher tax brackets.
-In 2017, for example, people who earned between $5 million and $10 million in adjusted gross income faced about an 8 percent chance of being audited, while people who earned over $10 million faced a 14.5 percent chance of being audited.
-People who earn very little income (less than $25,000) face a slightly higher risk of an audit than the average taxpayer because the IRS wants to make sure that they are not improperly claiming the earned income tax credit.
+Meanwhile, people who earn very little income (less than $25,000) face a slightly higher risk of an audit than the average taxpayer because the IRS wants to make sure that they are not improperly claiming the earned income tax credit.

 Even if you are not at the very top or the very bottom of the tax brackets, you should not assume that you can cut corners on your taxes without consequences.
 The IRS applies certain computer algorithms to identify returns that seem suspicious.
 Some potential red flags include substantial deductions related to travel or casualty losses, deductions that seem unrelated to the nature of a business, or deductions that are very large compared to the income being reported.
 The IRS also may take a closer look if you are repeatedly claiming losses for a business, since it would be strange for a business that keeps losing money to stay afloat.